whthwang/hrla29-node-express-review/README.md

 npm start <br />

 #Exercise-1 <br />
+In mysql shell, create a database todo_list if it doesn't exist.
 In server/index.js begin setting up your express server and connect to your database.
 Add a start script to your package.json that will run the server.

 #Exercise-2 <br />
 Build out the GET, POST, and DELETE functions in server/index.js.